rstm-sf/RunSQL/README.md

 ## About

-RunSQL is a simple cross-platform application for testing SQL queries.
+RunSQL is a simple cross-platform application for testing SQL select queries.

 Supported database servers: